GovTechSG/govtech-free-access/support.md

 - **Are contractors eligible for the Product Development Tools initiative?**

-    No, contractors—including those hired under Bulk Tender 19024 or 23009—are not eligible for this initiative.
-The centrally funded product development tools are available only to full-time GovTech staff in eligible roles.
+    Vendors and augmented staff (in any role) from Bulk Tender 19024 or 23009 are not eligible for this initiative.
+The centrally funded product development tools are available only to GovTech permanent and contract staff in eligible roles.

 - **Will the initiative affect the SHIP-HATS subscription model for government agencies outside of GovTech?**